-The Administrator will provide you with the ability to view your account balance online anytime during the Plan Year that shows your account balance.
-It is important review this information periodically so you understand the balance remaining to pay for a benefit.
+Periodically during the Plan Year, the Administrator will provide you with a statement of your account that shows your account balance.
+It is important to read these statements carefully so you understand the balance remaining to pay for a benefit.
 Remember, you want to spend all the money you have designated for a particular benefit by the end of the Plan Year.

-VIII GENERAL INFORMATION ABOUT OUR PLAN
+VIII.
+ARTICLE - GENERAL INFORMATION ABOUT OUR PLAN